AGhariebiyan/to-the-root-backend/README.md

 You can create your own content in Strapi.

-1. Create a folder named "uploads" in backend/public.
+> Make sure you have a folder named "uploads" in backend/public.
 This is needed to upload images.
+If you've followed the _Minimal setup_ and thus seeded your database (_Adding sample data_) you have already done this.

-2. Go to [localhost:1337](http://localhost:1337) to access the Strapi admin panel
+1. Go to [localhost:1337](http://localhost:1337) to access the Strapi admin panel
-3. Create an admin account if you haven't already and login
+2. Create an admin account if you haven't already and login
-4. Go to Articles (top left) to get an overview of the sample articles
+3. Go to Articles (top left) to get an overview of the sample articles
-5. Click 'Add new articles' (top right)
+4. Click 'Add new articles' (top right)
-6. Create your new article and hit 'Save'
+5. Create your new article and hit 'Save'
-7. Make sure to hit 'Publish' as well.
+6. Make sure to hit 'Publish' as well.
 Only published articles will show up in Algolia and in the frontend.

 ### Enable login as a user